 Material and Texture

 Texture will be determined by the material of the mat – this is mostly to do the sticky-not sticky factor.
 Most standard yoga mats sold now are in fact sticky and non-slip – PVC offers a good non-slip surface and my linen one is good too.
 I do find, however, that whether a mat is slippy or not seems a lot to do with the person.
 I have never had a problem with slipping on any of my mats, whether a 3mm lower end yoga mat or a higher end linen mat.
 I just don’t have a problem with slipping but some people will slip about regardless of the mat, just the nature of where they sweat.
-In these cases you can’t blame it on the mat and best solution is to buy a yoga mat towel (suitable for hot yoga but obviously can be used in hatha if you tend to slip) which have little grip dots on them that help prevent slipping.
+In these cases it might be best to buy a yoga mat towel (suitable for hot yoga but obviously can be used in hatha if you tend to slip) which have little grip dots on them that help prevent slipping.
 Also I see some people wearing grip gloves which they find helps.
 It really is a case of finding out what works for you personally.
 A lot of mats, I should add, “develop” their grip with use so the more you use them the more “non-slip” they become – another reason to do more yoga!

 As for style there is a yoga mat for everyone!
 All colours of the rainbow, all manner of patterns, all different materials, so really it is just a case of finding a mat that appeals to you.
 Mine are all relatively plain (at present) but I always have my eye on more flamboyant mats although I am starting to run out of space to keep them all!